@NeinQuarterly on “Brevity”

 So, you rock up at the place, and then there is this bunch of others.
 The other inspectors.
 They are in the same mood like you, not wanting to be there, but having to.
 And then the real estater appears – a mostly annoying, snake-oil selling car-sales(wo)men, overly cheery, often ridiculously overdressed, and either completely ignorant or incompetent, or arrogant and just as clueless.
 (Adrian and Walter: this does not include you!
 You were beautifully different

-And then there they are: your glorious 8 1/2 minutes.
-Eight and a half minutes (+/-), the time window you have to hastily rush through a place, trying to find out if this place is alright and whether you could spend some time of your life in there, and make the biggest investment of the year on it.
+And then – there they are: your glorious 8 1/2 minutes.
+Eight and a half minutes (+/-), the time you have to hastily rush through a place, trying to find out if this place is alright and whether you could spend some time of your life in there, and make the biggest investment of the year on it.

-If you are lucky enough you will a break after an inspection.
-In this break you might be able to recall some of the most important features that would make your life bearable in this place that you’ve just seen.
+If you are lucky enough you will get a break after an inspection.
+In this break you might be able to recall some of the most important features that might make your life bearable in this place that you’ve just seen.
 But the truth is, most of the times you don’t even have these 5 crucial minutes of reflection, because you have to stress off to the next place, because – as explained above – you need to inspect as many as places as possible because they don’t give you enough information in the first place…

-So, after a few weekends of doing this, throw in a few additional inspections during the week, your mind gets completely clogged up with too many places and too many particularities, all of which make no sense anymore when trying to remember a place.
+So, after a few weekends of doing this, throw in a few additional inspections during the week, your mind gets completely clogged up with too many places and too many particulars, all of which make no sense anymore when trying to remember a place.

 At roughly this stage of endless inspections you decide: this is it, I will hand in an application now, just get this over and done with.
-So you get in touch with the next real estater – well, and then the actual process of snake oil selling only begins.
-While you say to the realo you would like to have another look before you make a decision, he says you need to make a deposit.
+So you get in touch with the next real estater – well, and then the actual process of snake oil selling begins.
+While you tell the realo you would like to have another look before you make a decision, he says you need to make a deposit.
 So it will be a $500 look.
-But even then you are given only a few minutes, during another inspection the realo is holding at ‘your’ place that you have already applied and paid a deposit for.
+But even then you are given only a few minutes, and during another inspection the realo is holding at ‘your’ place that you have already applied and paid a deposit for.
 So there they are again, all these people asking all these question, and there are you again, overloaded, confused, trying to make sense of it all, and 8.5 minutes later you’re back out again, and still have no clue what this place is about – but have already paid for it.

 And because real estaters are eager beavers, by this stage they will have already up-tangled you in the full-Monty of the scrutinising application process (while you still have not had a proper second look at the place).
 They will have checked you out, your history and everything else about each second of your life they want you to put in their ‘tenancy forms’, only to then call you with the “good news” – You Have Been Approved! (while you still have not had a proper second look at the place) Fuck mate, OF COURSE have we been approved, we will send you $25,000 every year while being completely fuzz-free people, who would not want us??
 But the realo makes it sound as if they’re doing us a favour.
 And then they want more money, bonds and 6 weeks rent upfront and whatnot.
-But they few things that he and you agreed on need repairing at the new place, these will not get mentioned anymore the moment you sign and pay the first monies.
+But they few things that he and you agreed on need repairing at the new place, these will not get mentioned anymore the moment you sign and pay the first money.

 And there you are – you have just rented a place you have never really seen, without any chance of steering the process any differently that how it just happened.